software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Create a controller class `ReadingRecommendationRestController` that has a method `getRecommendations`.
 This method should return _all the reading recommendations_ in path `/api/recommendations` in JSON format.
 You should be able to see the list of recommendations when opening <http://localhost:8080/api/recommendations> in a web browser.
 >
 > Create an issue for this task and add it to the Sprint 2 Backlog project.
-This task is related to the fifth user story.
+This task is related to the sixth user story.

 {: .important-title }